 Word is an incredible app with tons of standout features, but no app can have all the fonts!
 Word, like any other app, will leave some wanting more.

-It’s easy to add fonts to your system, but we think Typeface is just leaps and bounds better than any alternative.
-We really like that it allows for previews of text in the app without asking you to trial the fonts on a website or in Word.
+It’s easy to add fonts to the system, but if you want to be able to customize fonts, you’ll need Glyphs Mini and Typeface.
+We really like that both allow for previews of text in the app without asking you to trial the fonts on a website or in Word.
 You know what you get before you even use a font!

-Best of all, Typeface is available for free as part of a seven day trial of Setapp, the world’s best productivity suite of apps available for the Mac.
-When your free trial ends, retaining unlimited access to the nearly 200 amazing apps available in Setapp is only $9.99 per month.
+Best of all, both Glyphs Mini and Typeface are available for free as part of a seven-day trial of Setapp, the world’s best productivity suite of apps.
+When your free trial ends, retaining unlimited access to 240+ amazing apps available in Setapp is only $9.99 per month.
 An incredible deal for a ton of great apps, so why wait?
 Give Setapp a try today!